 Storing Woolens and Foods for Moth Control

 If you’re under siege by pantry moths, swiftly begin a campaign of retribution.
 Throw away all infested foods as well as items you’re uncertain about.
 Look for the frass (can look like colored sand) and webbing indicative of moth larvae, which will create clumps in caked staples like flour.
 Next, clean all infested areas with soap and water, and vacuum thoroughly.
+Then you may want to do it again, especially if it is a wooden drawer or something similar.
+Moth larva are quite tricky.

 Proper storage of clothing and fabrics.
 Clothes moths need more than the keratin found in woolens to truly thrive.
 They need a hide, food or urine stains, sweat, or dead skin to satisfy the nutritional requirements needed to produce successive generations.
 So keeping woolens clean will lend them some protection.
 Moth larvae and eggs are also very fragile (adult moths don’t eat woolens; they just have sex and lay eggs).
 This is why items that are consistently used rarely suffer moth damage.
 If you’re not going to use an item, take outside and shake it out and beat it twice monthly.
 You can curse at it as well just to keep the neighbors at bay.
 Heirlooms and out-of-season items should be stored properly, and this is how it’s done:

 Before storing an item, make sure it is free of moth larvae and eggs or you’ll be trapping your enemies in Nirvana for the winter.
 For storage, you need any sound, impenetrable barrier.
 Heavy duty plastic bags will work when sealed with heat or tape.
 Plastic containers that slide under beds perform well, but I’d tape the edges.
 A sturdy box will work too, provided any openings are sealed with tape.
 Professionals in shops and museums wrap susceptible items in thick craft paper and tape seams and edges.
-Whatever you choose, you can add a layer of protection by using moth repellents or fumigants (right sidebar).
+Whatever you choose, you can add a layer of protection by using moth repellents or fumigants.
 Just be sure to wash and air out items before using them again.